jackdewinter/pymarkdown/README.md

 ## Where Can I Find More Detailed Information About PyMarkdown?

-Our documentation is hosted at [ReadTheDocs](https://pymarkdown.readthedocs.io/en/latest/) and is kept up-to-date.
+As mentioned above in our section [Jumping Off Points](#jumping-off-points), our documentation is hosted at [ReadTheDocs](https://pymarkdown.readthedocs.io/en/latest/) and is kept up-to-date.